Resources for local governments

 The network is open to any local government staff member.
 Thanks to support from BC Hydro, there’s no cost to join and you can be involved as much or as little as you wish.
 Learn more by contacting SSedlowsky@communityenergy.bc.ca.

 For the next few years, the Energy Step Code Council will be closely following local government interest in the BC Energy Step Code.
 Our goal is to better direct and inform industry capacity-building efforts, and identify potential training shortfalls or capacity crunches.

-- Initial Notification: When a government begins consultation with industry on its proposed approach
+- Initial notification, when a local government starts consultation with industry on its proposed approach

-- Final Notification: When a government establishes or ratifies a bylaw, policy or program that references the BC Energy Step Code
+- Final notification, when adopting a bylaw, policy or program that references or adopts the BC Energy Step Code

 Learn more via Notification.